-Hello, if you are taking the time to read this, you must be interested in learning to play the guitar, but a lot of these tips can be used for learning any musical instrument.
+If you are taking the time to read this, you must be interested in learning to play the guitar and these tips will help you make the most of learning and practicing with your guitar.

 Set aside a regular time to update your skills.
 Maybe that is a weekly visit to a music teacher, or if you are learning from home, pick a time and a day that you will regularly monitor your progress and check all that you have learnt, before learning the next phase of the lesson sheets.
 This is different to practicing.
 In between lessons, you should practice enough to remember your chords and strums without a lot of prompting.

-As you get better on your instrument you will need to increase this to 30 minutes per practise and then upwards of 40 minutes.
-However, as you get better on your instrument you will do a lot more PLAYING than PRACTISING.
+As you get better on your instrument you will need to increase this to 30 minutes per practice and then upwards of 40 minutes.
+However, as you get better on your instrument you will do a lot more playing than practicing.

 You will have good days and bad days, this is completely normal and part of the learning process.
 You may find yourself struggling with a certain strum or song one evening, only to come back the very next day and find it a lot easier.
 This is because the brain requires up to 12 hours to "hard-wire" the information into your memory.